Decoding Responsive Web Design: An Introduction for Beginners on its Meaning and Importance

 1. Do not use an absolute font size.

-If the font is specified in px, the browser setting is ignored.
+If the font is specified in px, the user's browser setting is ignored.
 It is better to specify a relative font size.
 The two relative font sizes em and rem use the browser's default setting.
 The default font size is always set to a value of 1.0em.
 Most browsers use 16px as the default.

 The layout must be flexible.
 Otherwise, different screen resolutions may cause unwanted shifts in the areas.
 Values in percent or em are better than values in px.